deepsense-ai/seahorse/docs/parameter_types.md

 ### <a name="parameters_sequence"></a>Parameters Sequence
-This parameter can be used when operation requires user to specify the same group of parameters multiple times, possibly with different values.
+This parameter can be used when the operation requires the user to specify the same group of parameters multiple times, possibly with different values.
 The parameters sequence defines an internal parameters schema.
 User can provide any number of sets of values for this schema.

-**Example of use:** In the `Join` operation, user has to specify what columns to use in join.
-More precisely, she can provide any number of pairs of columns, each consisting of one column from left `DataFrame` and one column from right one.
+**Example of use:** Example of use: In the `Join` operation, the user has to specify what columns to use in join.
+More precisely, this operation can provide any number of pairs of columns, each consisting of one column from left `DataFrame` and one column from the right one.

 **Example value:** (left column = name: "x", right column = index: 3), (left column = name: "y", right column = name: "x")